xcodefarfetchina/php-tot/README.md

 #How to use TOT?
 ##Prepare a TOT server
 1.Prepare an php server.
-Make sure running PHP5 on it.
+Make sure running PHP5.3 or higher version on it.
   For example, I use an Apache2.2.21 running PHP 5.3.8.

 2.Check server's upload settings.
 In Apache, open php.ini, check settings of 'upload_max_filesize' and 'post_max_size'.
 I set both of them 200M, so I can upload ipa files whose size are less than 200MB.